DecipherNow/synonyms/README.md

 ### Manually

 The synonyms service is written in [golang](https://golang.org/).
-If Go is correctly installed, you should be able to acquire and install the source in the usual way with
+If Go is correctly installed, we should be able to acquire and install the source in the usual way with

 ```{bash}
 go get github.com/deciphernow/synonyms